 - Kindergarten and Childcare fees

-- Leisure Centre, Gym, and Pool visitation and membership fees

-- Waste Management fees
+- Waste Management charges

-- Aged and Health Care service fees

 - Leases and facility hire fees

 The provision of infrastructure and services form a key part of council's role in supporting the local community.
 In providing these, council must consider a range of 'Best Value' principles including service cost and quality standards, value-for-money, and community expectations and values.
 Council must also balance the affordability and accessibility of infrastructure and services with its financial capacity and in the interests of long-term financial sustainability.